THEOplayer/react-native-theoplayer/doc/custom-ios-framework.md

 - **GOOGLE_DAI** enables the Google DAI functionality in the 4.x SDK
 - **CHROMECAST** enables the chromecsting functionality in the 4.x SDK

 Make sure to add the **'WEB'** feature to indicate a custom **4.x** build is being used.
-Otherwise a more recent 5.x player is expected which could support a different set of features.
+Otherwise a more recent 5.x player will be loaded.

 ## Finalize the project
 Run **pod install** to update the SDK dependencies in your application.
 This will regenerate the pod project for your application that now depends on the generated xcframeworks and supports the indicated features.